-No. It’s up to you whether to take advantage of dynamic pricing offerings or not, and you can cancel anytime.
+No. It’s up to you whether to take advantage of dynamic rate offerings or not, and you can cancel anytime.

-As these offerings are new, we’ve chosen to limit the number of participants in winter 2019–2020 so that we can provide them with optimal support.
-We’ll take their feedback into account as we roll out dynamic pricing on a larger scale.
+We’ve chosen to roll out our dynamic rate offerings gradually, and therefore to limit the number of participants, so that we can provide optimal customer support.
+We’ll take participants’ feedback into account as we roll out dynamic pricing on a larger scale.
 Eventually, dynamic pricing will be available to all customers, who will be able to opt in if they wish, subject to eligibility criteria.

 Can I put my name on a waiting list?

-No. You’ll have to wait for the sign-up period starting October 15 for the opportunity to sign up for one of the new rate offerings.
+No. You’ll have to wait for the sign-up period starting September 8 for the opportunity to sign up for one of the two dynamic rate offerings.
 If the maximum number of customers has already signed up, you’ll have to wait for the next phase of the rollout.

 Can I sign up for Rate Flex G if my service contract is at Rate M or G9?